Your Attention Coach

 15. I am good at waiting patiently.

-16. I often find myself with nothing to do, time on my hands.
+16. I often find myself with nothing to do, and time on my hands.

 17. In situations where I have to wait, such as in line, I get very restless.